cjfranko/Lincolnshire-Poacher-Emulator/README.md

 Welcome to the E03 - The Lincolnshire Poacher Emulator

-When I was bound apprentice in famous Lincolnshire,
+"When I was bound apprentice in famous Lincolnshire,<br>

-I serv'd my master truly, for nearly seven odd year,
+I serv'd my master truly, for nearly seven odd year,<br>

-Till I took up to poaching, as you shall quickly hear.
+Till I took up to poaching, as you shall quickly hear.<br>

-Oh, 'tis my delight on a shining night, in the season of the year.
+Oh, 'tis my delight on a shining night, in the season of the year."

 IMPORTANT WARNING: This emulator is for educational and entertainment purposes only.
-Never broadcast this emulator using any medium including radio frequencies, telegraphy, or similar, and do not use it as a means of encryption.
+Never broadcast this emulator using any medium including radio frequencies, telegraphy, or similar and it can't be used as a means of encryption.

 --------------------------------------------------------------------------------